srobo/ansible/roles/volunteersys/README.md

 App for managing volunteers at a competition.

-This is a deployment of <https://github.com/Alexbruvv/volunteersys/>.
+This is a deployment of <https://github.com/Alexbruvv/volunteersys/>, which listens on port 3000.

 ## Additional configuration